Rayman (character): Promotion and reception

 Rayman has been one of the most requested characters for Super Smash Bros. over the years as said when Twitter user CallMeKorora sent off a letter to Nintendo of America - requesting the character in the series.
 In February 2015, YouTuber Omni Jacala uploaded a fake leaked video of the character and Mewtwo being selected in Super Smash Bros. for Nintendo 3DS and Wii U which led to rumors and Super Smash Bros. fans convincing that the character was set to join the cast of the game.

-In the wake of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix, Michael McWhertor of Polygon interviewed with the series' creator Adi Shankar which he mentioned that his pitch was reviewed by the Guillemot brothers behind Ubisoft and there were no pushback with his pitch.
-He described Rayman as the "chief propaganda officer" for Eden and he also explained that using Rayman as a marketing vehicle for his propaganda-pumping masters was like "a nod to the methods that Saturday-morning and afternoon cartoons were oftentimes 30-minute advertisements for toys."
-The Verge writer Charles Pulliam-Moore also interviewed with the series' creator which observed that Rayman as propaganda mouthpiece character wasn't like a choice as much as it was a vision.
+In the wake of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix, Michael McWhertor of Polygon interviewed the series' creator Adi Shankar who mentioned that his pitch was reviewed by the Guillemot brothers at Ubisoft and that there was "no pushback" with his it.
+He described Rayman as the "chief propaganda officer" for Eden and also explained that using Rayman as a marketing vehicle for his propaganda-pumping masters was like "a nod to the methods that Saturday-morning and afternoon cartoons were oftentimes 30-minute advertisements for toys."
+The Verge writer Charles Pulliam-Moore also interviewed the series' creator, who observed that Rayman as propaganda mouthpiece character was not a choice so much as it was a vision.
 He also stated that "[He] saw two images of Rayman as [he] was first writing: one of him with Tommy guns; and then the second was of him effectively being the mouthpiece — the chief propaganda officer for the fascist regime, but even with that being the case, he's been used.
 He's as much a victim as everyone else living in Eden."